USEPA/workshops/lessons/01_basics.md

 ![rstudio](figures/rstudio.jpg)

 ###Create a Project
 Projects are a way to organize your work in RStudio.
-Essentially they are simply folders, but with a few added files so that you can manage some options on a per project basis.
+Essentially they are folders, but with a few added files so that you can manage some options on a per project basis.
 To create a new project use File:New Project, or use the drop-down on the top right of the RStudio window.
 It will look like this after you select "New Project..."

 ![rstudio proj](figures/rstudio_proj.jpg)